In reality, EndomeTRIO includes 3 endometrial tests to study the uterine condition at different levels and obtain a comprehensive diagnosis:

 Chronic endometritis is a uterine infection caused by pathogenic bacteria that results in persistent inflammation of the endometrium.

 The ALICE test identifies the pathogenic bacteria that cause chronic endometritis and how much of it is found in the endometrium.
-These bacteria are Enterococcus spp. , Enterobacteriaceae (Escherichia and Klebsiella), Streptococcus spp. , Staphylococcus spp. , Mycoplasma spp, and Ureaplasma spp.
+These bacteria are Enterococcus sp., Enterobacteriaceae (Escherichia and Klebsiella), Streptococcus sp., Staphylococcus sp., Mycoplasma sp., and Ureaplasma sp.
 ALICE also identifies other pathogenic bacteria associated with sexually transmitted diseases, such as Chlamydia and Neisseria.

 Additionally, ALICE provides information on the most recommended antibiotic and/or probiotic treatment to cure endometritis.

 As we have already indicated, the first step to perform EndomeTRIO is to perform an endometrial biopsy on the patient and take a sample.
-The gynecologist will have to use a cannula and take the biopsy of the uterus fundus.
+The gynecologist will have to use a cannula and take the biopsy of the fundus of the uterus.